eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 </p>

 But we'll assume the length of the array is a power of two.
-This is easy to assume, since we can always pad the array until it reaches the next power of two, and then discard the padded values in the end.
+This is easy to assume since we can always pad the array until it reaches the next power of two, and then discard the padded values in the end.

 This version of the algorithm computes accumulated products in a binary tree shape.